Author Michael D. Pitt holding frozen socks

 MICHAEL D. PITT

-Born and raised in California, Michael D. Pitt emigrated to Canada in 1975 to accept a position at the University of British Columbia as a professor of grassland ecology in the Faculty of Agricultural Sciences, where he eventually served as associate dean for eight years.
+Born and raised in California, Michael D. Pitt moved to Canada in 1975 to accept a position at the University of British Columbia as a professor of grassland ecology in the Faculty of Agricultural Sciences, where he eventually served as associate dean for eight years.
 In 1981 he married his wife Kathleen, who worked at the university as an administrator in Information Technology Services.

 Kathleen and Michael Pitt are authors of Three Seasons in the Wind: 950 km by Canoe Down Northern Canada's Thelon River, published in 1999.

-About The Book
+About Michael's Newest Book

 BEYOND THE END OF THE ROAD